iMessage Not Working On iOS 14/iOS 15/iOS 16? Fix Now!

 Fix 4: Update to a Stable iOS version

-In case you are using the beta version of iOS 14, then you might not be able to send iMessage on iOS 14.
+In case you are using the beta version of iOS 14/iOS 16, you might not be able to send iMessage on iOS 14.
 This is because most of the beta versions of iOS are unstable and are not recommended for standard users.
 You can either downgrade your device to a previous stable version or wait for a public iOS 14 release.

-If the stable version of iOS 14 is out, then just go to your phone’s Settings > General > Software Update to view the iOS 14 profile.
-Now, just tap on the “Download and Install” button and wait as your phone would restart with the installed update.
+If the stable version of iOS 14 is out, just go to your phone’s Settings > General > Software Update to view the iOS 14 profile.
+Now, just tap on the “Download and Install” button and wait as your phone restarts with the installed update.

 Fix 5: Reset your iPhone Settings